Charges & Insurance

 For more information call our Billing and Insurance Office at 512.245.2161, option 4.

 The Student Health Center Pharmacy accepts most insurance plans, including Tricare.
-Call 512.245.2161, option 1 for more information.
+Call our Pharmacy at 512.245.2161, option 1 for more information on insurances accepted in our Pharmacy.

 Uninsured or have out-of-network insurance coverage?